-The Department of Psychiatry at the University of Minnesota offers six fellowship programs.
+The Department of Psychiatry and Behavioral Sciences at the University of Minnesota offers six fellowship programs:

 The goal of the addiction psychiatry program is to train psychiatrists skilled in the recognition, assessment, and treatment of persons with substance use disorders whether alone or in combination with other psychiatric and medical disorders.

 The University of Minnesota Geropsychiatry Fellowship offers an ACGME accredited, one year fellowship which emphasizes building expertise in diagnosis and treatment, integration with geriatric medicine and use of a multidisciplinary team approach to care.